Categories: Uncategorized

 Want a Flexible Workforce?
 Here’s How You Can Build One That Works

 When people hear “gig economy,” they might still think of food delivery or rideshare drivers.
-But something bigger is happening in how companies get work done: Freelancers and independent contractors have moved from the sidelines to the center of workforce strategy.
+But something bigger is happening with how companies get work done: Freelancers and independent contractors have moved from the sidelines to the center of workforce strategy.

 According to Upwork’s 2025 Future Workforce Index, 28% of U.S. skilled knowledge workers freelanced in 2024, which represents about 20 million people who collectively earned $1.5 trillion.
 They’re working full-time, earning strong incomes, and leading critical business projects—not just limited to side gigs.